nrrb/tao-te-ching/Ursula K Le Guin.md

 They are the light that does not shine.

-UKLG: In the first verse, the words “dull and confused” and “sharp and keen” are, as Waley points out, the words used in chapter 20 to describe the Taoist and the non-Taoists.
+> **Note** UKLG: In the first verse, the words “dull and confused” and “sharp and keen” are, as Waley points out, the words used in chapter 20 to describe the Taoist and the non-Taoists.
     In the last verse most translators say the Taoist is square but doesn’t cut, shines but doesn’t dazzle.
 Waley says that this misses the point.
 The point is that Taoists gain their ends without the use of means.
 That is indeed a light that does not shine -- an idea that must be pondered and brooded over.
 A small dark light.

 # 59